-Welcome to ManagersClub where you can learn from the most successful and diverse engineering leaders and managers from all over the world sharing their stories plus curated management resources to help and inspire you to be a great engineering leader.
+Welcome to ManagersClub, where you can learn from the world’s most successful and diverse engineering leaders and managers, as well as find curated management resources to help and inspire you to be a great engineering leader.